The UCAT ANZ is a conundrum.

 Questions: 29 questions

-Time per question: 24 seconds
+Time per question: 64 seconds

 The purpose of Decision Making (DM) is to assess how you use logic to reach a conclusion, evaluate arguments and analyse data.

-All the questions are standalone, this means that you won’t be asked on multiple aspects of the same question.
+All the questions are standalone.
+This means that you won’t be asked on multiple aspects of the same question.

 You’ll be given some statements that are true and also some proposed statements.
 You have to decide if the statements proposed are true or false.
 These questions will have a drag and drop format.

-Time: 24 minutes
+Time: 25 minutes

-Time per question: 40 seconds
+Time per question: 41 seconds

-The purpose of Quantitative Reasoning is primarily to test your problem solving skills, but it also tests your numerical ability.
+The purpose of Quantitative Reasoning (QR) is primarily to test your problem solving skills, but it also tests your numerical ability.
 The maths in this section is pretty straightforward.

 A huge part of the test is mastering how to use the UCAT calculator (and when not to use it).

-Time: 13 minutes
+Time: 12 minutes

 Time per question: 14

 You’ll have a statement that has been made using some shapes and then you’ll be asked to use the same pattern to complete a different statement.
-There are 5 answer options to this question.
+There are five answer options to this question.

-You are given the same style of sets as SetA/Set B questions but are given a selection shape and then asked to find one out of 5 options that belong in a specific set.
+You are given the same style of sets as Set A/Set B questions, but are given a selection of shapes and then asked to find one out of five options that belong in a specific set.

 Time: 26 minutes